If an employer believes an employee's performance needs to improve, it's important they:

 Conduct is about an employee's behaviour at work.

 Usually it's a conduct issue if the employee has control over their actions.
-For example, calling in sick when they're not genuinely ill.
+For example:

 To deal with a conduct issue, the employer should follow a disciplinary procedure.